The Ira Hassad Story

 This arrangement allowed the designer to take far greater liberties in terms of induction port size and associated timing without introducing any undue structural weakness.
 In fact, it allowed the drum valve unit to be machined from light alloy, thus saving some weight.
 The alloy drum rotated in a bronze bushing at the rear.

-Another somewhat odd feature of the 1941 Batzloff was the fact that it was timed for “reverse” rotation.
+One rather odd feature of the 1941 Batzloff was the fact that it was timed for “reverse” rotation.
 Don Sohn copied this feature exactly when constructing his fine reproductions, so there’s no doubt at all regarding this fact.
 The drum valve is timed so that the engine runs in a clockwise direction when viewed from the flywheel end.
 The idea behind this feature was most likely to utilize the engine’s torque to create a tendency for the car (or hydroplane) to turn to the left.
 This would reduce the vehicle’s resistance to turning in what would be the normal direction for tethered or rail racing.
 Power not required to overcome turning resistance would then be available to generate speed - a very logical concept.
+A detailed article about Bill Batzloff and his engines will appear in due course on this website.

 During the period just described, Hassad engines dominated the rail-guided model car racing category at meets in Southern California.
 This was evidently due to their superior torque in the 12,000-13,000 rpm range, which helped them to accelerate out of the turns.
 Users of these engines included such rail car luminaries as Roy Richter and Clarence Felker in addition to Ira himself and his colleague Bill Batzloff.
 The accompanying photograph at the right shows Ira at the superb Mission Beach rail track in California standing behind a kneeling row of 10 competitors, all of whom were using his engines.
 The eleventh car in the photo must be Ira's own entry.